-As you can see, they provide a detailed comparison and breakdown for different plan they are upselling.
+As you can see, they provide detailed comparisons and breakdowns for different plans they are upselling.
 You get to know just how much value you are getting if you decide to go for the upsell.
 And most important, the price gap between each plan is not big while offering you more services.

 Final Thoughts – Implementing Upsell

-Upsell should be implemented in all business to increase the revenue for your business.
+Upselling is a good strategy in all businesses to increase revenue for your business.
 If done well, you can easily scale your business 2X, 5X, or even 10X.
-It is so simple, but yet it works.
+It is so simple, yet it works.

 To illustrate how we build that, we always use the strategy called value ladder sales funnel.
-During every steps of the ladder, you are providing new offer to the customers.
+During every step of the ladder, you are providing a new offer to the customers.